cotoaga/khaos-researcher/README.md

 A simple, reliable AI agent that monitors the rapidly evolving AI model landscape and keeps your knowledge current.
 Built with KHAOS-Coder principles: test-driven, pragmatic, and effective.

+**Now with production-ready Supabase persistence and rate limiting!**

 ## Quick Start

 ### 1. Setup Local Development